Know your rights

 Download PDF

-As you browse through the pages on this website, you will see ‘know your rights’ sections on some pages.
+As you browse through the pages on this website, you will see ‘Know Your Rights’ sections at the bottom of some pages.
 These tell you more about your rights in specific debt situations.

 While you have rights, be aware that your creditors also have rights under the law.
 These rights allow your creditor to pursue you for money you owe them.
 Read more about creditors’ rights on the Debt collection page.